 Synthetic hormones are a much debated topic lately, especially with all the concern surrounding estrogen and breast cancer.
 Studies are not yet conclusive regarding whether there is any link between the two.
 Also, the studies that are currently in progress have been conducted only with the higher dose pills (more than 50 micrograms of estrogen).
 None are in the works for the more common, low dosage variety, so we might not have an answer to this question for quite some time.

 Outside of the larger long-term concerns, every pill has positive and negative side effects — changes in acne, weight, or mood, to name a few.
 Many of these effects can be considered on a physiological level.
 For instance, an increase in acne might be countered by a higher dose of estrogen and less progestin, while persistent headaches might be mollified by lower doses of both.
-Because of the many factors that come into play when choosing a pill, it's important to constantly self-evaluate so that you can give your health care provider an accurate picture of how your body is handling the hormones.
-Telling your doctor you'd like less estrogen is a great start.
+Because of the many factors that come into play when choosing a pill, it's wise to constantly self-evaluate so that you can give your health care provider an accurate picture of how your body is handling the hormones.
+Telling your provider you'd like less estrogen is a great start.
 However, a more clear, useful approach is either to describe your symptoms or to explain what you are worried about or how you got to this conclusion of wanting to use less estrogen.
-The more your health care provider knows, the better the decision both of you can make regarding your choice of contraception (be it the pill or any other flavor).Alice!
+The more they know, the better the decision both of you can make regarding your choice of contraception (be it the pill or any other flavor).Alice!